iOS Swift SDK

 • Finally, we need to add the libraries dependencies.
 Under build settings:

-• Add library search path /path/to/ios/build/lib.
+• Add library search path /path/to/project/dist/lib.

 • Add the following items to “other linker flags”.